joshuadahlunr/cs480dahl/PA2/README.md

 ## Keys
+The cube menu at the top of the application is also capable of preforming all of the fellowing operations.

 * R - pause the rotation of the cube
 * O - pause the orbit of the cube
 * left click, L - reverse the orbit of the cube